EPCCed/archer2-MPI-2021-03-17/README.md

 Pre-requisite Programming Languages:

-Fortran, C or C++.
-It is not possible to do the exercises in Python or Java.
+C, C++ or Fortran.
+The course does not cover the details of how to use MPI from Python.

 <h2>Message Passing Programming with MPI</h2>

-<p><strong>Dates:</strong>14th, 15th and 22nd May 2020
+<p><strong>Dates:</strong>17th, 22nd and 24th March 2021
 <p><strong>Location:</strong>Online</p>

 <h3>Installing MPI locally</h3>

-Note that all registered users will be given access to the Cirrus system.
-Although having MPI installed on your laptop will be convenient, do not worry if these instructions do not work for you.
+Note that all registered users will be given access to the ARCHER2 system.
+Although having MPI installed on your laptop may be convenient, do not worry if these instructions do not work for you.

 <h4>Linux</h4>